U.S. government won't fall apart on "sequester" day of reckoning

 These spending cuts, decided in 2011 amid a fever in Congress for deficit reduction, were meant to be so painful that they would goad Republicans and Democrats into reaching an alternative agreement on where to cut back.
 The cuts "will visit hardship on a whole lot of people," President Barack Obama warned on Tuesday.

-And they are only the first installment in a decade's worth of required cuts totaling $1.2 trillion.
+And they are only the first instalment in a decade's worth of required cuts totalling $1.2 trillion.

 While some furlough notices will be issued to government workers, there will be few outward signs on March 1 that the cuts have been launched.